Revive101/Arcane/README.md

 - **Extended Information**: Toggle detailed information for selected assets.
 - **Fetching Assets**: Every asset from the game can be downloaded by this tool.

+> [!WARNING]
+> Known issue: Searching may be slow due to [Levenshteins Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) being calculated for every one of the 3000+ assets!
+(Contributions are welcome!)

 # Usage
 Double click the executable to start the application.
 As soon as you see a list of files, you can either navigate using `[⬆]` or `[⬇]` or by simply writing the name of the file you are searching for.
 To toggle extended file info, simply press `[SPACE]`.
 You can exit the application by pressing `[ESC]`.